docker/docs/docker-for-windows/index.md

 * Try out the [Getting Started with Docker](/engine/getstarted/index.md) tutorial.

-* Dig in deeper with [learn by example](/engine/tutorials/index.md) tutorials on building images, runnning containers, networking, managing data, and storing images on Docker Hub.
+* Dig in deeper with [learn by example](/engine/tutorials/index.md) tutorials on building images, running containers, networking, managing data, and storing images on Docker Hub.

 * See [Example Applications](examples.md) for example applications that include setting up services and databases in Docker Compose.